Joscelyn1/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+One way to authenticate a user is with client-side authentication.
+The server gives the user a token, which is string of code with some information in it about when it expires and what it authenticates.
+The user saves this token locally in a cookie or in local storage.
+Then when the user goes to a site the site checks the user's token and if it matches the site lets the user in.

 - [ ] What steps can you take in your web apps to keep your data secure?
+      Any private data needs to be hidden behind a wall of some sort, such as a protected route.
 - [ ] Describe how web servers work.
+      A web server can either refer to a computer that stores code for a website or a program that runs on one of those computers.

+The way the computer works is it holds some data.
+Then when a user requests that data by going to the associated ip address, the computer sends it to the user which gets parsed by the user's browser into the web site.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+PUT is the "U" in CRUD
+DELETE is the "D" in CRUD

 ## Project Set Up